HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 In addition to the ontological possibilities offered by SKOS (which is itself an ad hoc ontology) with respect to the ASIO core ontology, these mentioned multilingual labels provide idoneous raw materials to carry out extensively testing with respect to multilingualism, as detailed in the previous section and in a complementary deliverable (*ModeloMultilinguismo*).

 ### 4.3 Subject areas
-The same exploitation have been used to created the related vertical module Subject areas, from the same [State Research Agency](http://www.ciencia.gob.es/portal/site/MICINN/menuitem.8d78849a34f1cd28d0c9d910026041a0/?vgnextoid=664cfb7e04195510VgnVCM1000001d04140aRCRD), which is used for slightly different cases with the core ontology, but which was modelled equally following the schema provided by SKOS.
+The same exploitation have been used to created the related vertical module Subject areas, from the same [State Research Agency](http://www.ciencia.gob.es/portal/site/MICINN/menuitem.8d78849a34f1cd28d0c9d910026041a0/?vgnextoid=664cfb7e04195510VgnVCM1000001d04140aRCRD), which is used for slightly different cases with the core ontology, but which was modeled equally following the schema provided by SKOS.

 ### 4.4.
 Spanish universities

 Another vertical module includes the entire list of the universities of Spain, for which some rich data was retrieved from the [RUCT](https://www.educacion.gob.es/ruct/consultacentros.action?actual=centros) portal.
-Initially also modelled using SKOS, it included encompassing *metadata* about each institution, such as specific codes for each centre, multilingual labels when applicable and other information.
+Initially also modeled using SKOS, it included encompassing *metadata* about each institution, such as specific codes for each centre, multilingual labels when applicable and other information.
 It also includes a limited sample of subdivisions (schools, faculties, centres) from the universities of Murcia, Oviedo, Santiago de Compostela and the Basque Country, and it receives as well special care regarding multilingualism, official codes from the Ministry, etc.